Human Cognition in Machines: A Unified Perspective of World Models: Unified Cognition Framework for World Models

-Drawing from Cognitive Architecture Theory~\cite{newell1994unified} and the Global Workspace Theory (GWT)~\cite{baars1993cognitive}, meta-cognition can be interpreted as the ability to broadcast, inspect, and regulate intermediate cognitive states across specialized processes.
-Notably, while such mechanisms are largely missing from latent World Models, they emerge naturally in epistemic World Models, where shared workspaces are instantiated through external artifacts such as documents, tool outputs, and execution traces.
-These systems approximate the broadcast and control dynamics described by Baars~\cite{baars1993cognitive}, albeit over distributed and externalized state representations rather than internal latent variables.
-As we will show in Sec.~\ref{sec:collab}, recent agentic systems for scientific discovery provide early instantiations of such global workspaces, suggesting a viable pathway toward incorporating meta-cognitive capabilities into unified World Models.
+Drawing from Cognitive Architecture Theory~\cite{newell1994unified} and the Global Workspace Theory (GWT)~\cite{baars1993cognitive}, metacognition can be interpreted as the ability to self-reflect, self-evaluate, and self-control.
+Notably, while such mechanisms are largely missing from latent world models, they emerge naturally in epistemic world models, where shared workspaces are instantiated through external artifacts such as documents, tool outputs, and execution traces.
+These systems approximate the self-reflection, self-evaluation, and self-control, albeit over distributed and externalized state representations, often as interpretable language, rather than internal latent variables.
+As we will discuss in Sec.~\ref{sec:collab}, recent agentic systems for scientific discovery provide early instantiations of such global workspaces, suggesting a viable pathway toward incorporating metacognitive capabilities into unified world models using interpretable language.
 The typical architecture for such an agentic system is shown in Figure~\ref{fig:collab_architectures}.

-For latent World Models in settings that cannot fully replicate a truly Global Workspace we can begin to approximate this with a mixture-of-experts (MoE) paradigm with a world-aware router function.
-A router function selecting an expert exhibits some behavior indicative of meta-cognition for self-control.
-This MoE implementation functions similarly to specialists within multi-agent frameworks and is a growing trend in World Models~\cite{wu2025mixture,tang2025moe,jang2026test}.
-Similarly regarding self-monitoring, increasing input modalities (i.e. increasing the amount of specialists) to augment \textbf{\textit{perception}} from ``first person'' video alone to include an additional ``third person'' video source as just one example.
-For fully self-evaluating meta-cognition, using imagination over an MoE implementation or including a router function that can decide to re-reason through a problem would function similarly to an evaluation specialist as seen throughout Sec.~\ref{sec:collab}.